JerryGeorgeJoshi/Angular-Practice/FoodAppPart1/Notes.md

 user defined pipes
 pipe name is used where we need to integratte... class name of the pipe is used to import on the ts file

+DIRECTIVES:
+used to change or edit the DOM  like apply styles and add behaviors dynamically without creating another html files for changes...it allows u to edit the html dom from the angular itself
+types:
+structural directive - *ngIf, *ngfor,... attribute directive custom directive